Home » Days » International » Countdown to International Day For Ear And Hearing Loss? (2026)

 Understanding the International Day for Ear and Hearing Loss

-The International Day for Ear and Hearing Loss is celebrated annually on March 3rd.
-This day serves to raise awareness about deafness and hearing loss, promoting initiatives that aim to improve understanding and accessibility in listening environments.
-Established by the World Health Organization (WHO), this event aims to create an inclusive society that recognizes individuals with hearing impairments and advocates for their rights.
+The International Day for Ear and Hearing Loss is observed each year on March 3rd.
+The day focuses on raising awareness about deafness and hearing loss while encouraging efforts to improve accessibility in listening environments.
+Established by the World Health Organization (WHO), it promotes a more inclusive society that recognizes people with hearing impairments and supports their rights.

 History of the Day